Updated January 7th 2025

 What about Dealertrack and RouteOne?

 These are just lending portals.
 They require you to already have direct relationships with the lenders.
 If you sign up for Dealertrack or RouteOne you are only getting the service that connects you electronically to your lenders for the purpose of approving and structuring the deal.
 When you sign up with a lender they give you their Dealertrack or RouteOne ID and then you are able to add it to your portal to open that connection.
 RouteOne is typically a free portal and Dealertrack is around $80/mo to get connected to your lenders.
+Our KGI Dealer Solutions DMS has connections to both of these lender portals.

 Dealer Finance Resources in North and South Carolina